daltonh/arb/doc/wiki/body/simulation_reference/index.md

 CELL_CONSTANT <a> "celldiv(<a&>)" # an error as the continuation symbol is used in a variable name INFO_DESCRIPTION "Jack & Jill" # will break the line at &
 ```
-Escaping these characters could be implemented (but is not).
+Escaping these characters could be implemented in the future if the burning need arises.

 ### String code and string variables

-#### String code basics
+#### String code syntax

 Lying alongside solver code is 'string code', which is code that is embedded within the solver code and used to

-*  generate string replacement variables (termed string variables), and also to
+*  set string replacement variables (termed string variables) that perform replacements on the surrounding solver code, and also to
 *  generated solver code directly.

 String code is delimited by {{ and }}.
-The basic rules of string code are:
+The basic syntax rules of string code are:

-#.  string replacements are not performed on string code
+*  string replacements are not performed on string code
-#.  string code can be placed anywhere within the solver code, EXCEPT in comments (where it is just a comment)
+*  string code can be placed anywhere within the solver code, EXCEPT in
+     -  comments (where it is just a comment)
+     -  legacy string replacement code (eg, 'REPLACE '<<a>>' WITH '1')
-#.  there is no limitation to the characters used within string code, EXCEPT for }}, which even enclosed within a string will terminate the string code
+*  there is no limitation to the characters used within string code, EXCEPT for }}, which even when enclosed within a string will terminate the string code
-#.  needs to be valid perl code
+*  needs to be valid perl code

 String code is interpreted directly by perl, evaluated using the 'eval' (string) function (<http://perldoc.perl.org/functions/eval.html>).
 For all intents and purposes, whatever is enclosed within {{ and }} is run as a perl subroutine, within the (scope of the) StringCode.pm module of setup_equations.pl, and whatever is returned from that eval (think subroutine) is substituted into the solver code in place of the string code.
 So the following string code
 ```arb